OMMA formally moves for revocation of medical cannabis laboratory's license

 The Oklahoma Medical Marijuana Authority wants to revoke a laboratory's operating license after a tip led to the discovery that the facility's leader falsified test results dozens of times, including in some cases for products that the agency alleges had unsafe levels of lead, mold and bacteria.

 The Tulsa World reported on Monday that F.A.S.T.
-Laboratories of Oklahoma City and owner-operator Kyle Felling had a pending inquiry with the OMMA and the Oklahoma Bureau of Narcotics and Dangerous Drugs over allegations of falsifying test results.
+Laboratories of Oklahoma City and owner-operator Kyle Felling had a pending inquiry with the OMMA and the Oklahoma Bureau of Narcotics and Dangerous Drugs Control over allegations of falsifyied test results.

-Though both departments were initially short on details, the OMMA provided the Tulsa World on Tuesday a copy of its request for an administrative hearing with the state health department seeking for F.A.S.T.
-Laboratories to lose its laboratory license.
+Though both departments initially were short on details, the OMMA provided the Tulsa World on Tuesday with a copy of its request for an administrative hearing with the state Health Department seeking the revocation of F.A.S.T.
+Laboratories' license.

-The document states the investigation in June and July uncovered about 40 instances in which test results were fabricated or intentionally manipulated.
-At least some of those incidents occurred with products that failed testing for either lead, staphylococcus aureus, mold or salmonella, according to the motion.
+The document says the investigation in June and July uncovered about 40 instances in which test results were fabricated or intentionally manipulated.
+At least some of those incidents occurred with products that failed testing for lead, staphylococcus aureus, mold or salmonella, according to the motion.

 Felling, who is from Arkansas, is listed as the email contact for F.A.S.T.
 Laboratories on the OMMA's laboratory license list.
 But the OMMA said the facility's license application listed another person as being the full owner even though Felling promotes himself publicly as being in charge.
 The OMMA approved a laboratory license for the organization in February.